EURECA

 Description:

-Due to the increasingly frequent expansion of urban areas at the expense of natural areas, the WWF Sannio, in collaboration with the University of Agraria and with the contribution of the Foundation for the South, has initiated the project "Sveliamo la Dormiente" (Revealing the Sleeper).
-"Dormiente" is the name given to the mountain closest to the city of Benevento, which is also the location of the current Taburno Oasis.
+In response to the growing encroachment of urbanization on natural spaces, WWF Sannio, in collaboration with the University of Agraria and with support from the Foundation for the South, has launched the "Sveliamo la Dormiente" (Revealing the Sleeper) project.
+The name "Dormiente" refers to the mountain closest to Benevento, which also hosts the current Taburno Oasis.

-3. Organization of events to promote knowledge of trails and the associated environmental, historical, and gastronomic resources.
+● Organizing events to promote awareness of trails and their associated environmental, historical, and culinary offerings.

-4. Compilation of an atlas of the flora and fauna of the park using data collected from monitoring and conservation actions.
+● Compiling an atlas of the park's flora and fauna, drawing on data collected from monitoring and conservation endeavours.

-One of the project's strategies is the composition of a partnership involving qualified professionals with specific expertise, local associations knowledgeable about the territory, and key institutions for public good management and conservation policies.
+A pivotal strategy of the project involves forging partnerships with qualified professionals possessing relevant expertise, local associations deeply acquainted with the territory, and key institutions responsible for public welfare management and conservation policies.

-The scientific component of the partnership collects, monitors, and processes data, enriching and integrating shared knowledge with local communities.
+The scientific aspect of this collaboration involves the collection, monitoring, and analysis of data, enriching and supplementing shared knowledge alongside local communities.

-The Taburno Oasis plays a crucial role in conserving local biodiversity, contributing to maintaining a balanced environment and supporting the presence of unique plant and animal species in the region.
+The Taburno Oasis serves as a cornerstone in preserving local biodiversity, fostering environmental equilibrium, and nurturing the presence of unique plant and animal species within the region.

 Read More